 25th September 2020 EQUINOX meeting 7.10pm PROMPT meeting outside Lewisham DLR STATION

-PLEASE SUPPORT WITH £10 DONATION for adults; (18 and over) & £2 DONATION for children
+PLEASE SUPPORT WITH £10 DONATION adults ONLY; (18 and over)

 DONATE CASH ON THE DAY Or VIA